Letters from Happy Church Leaders

-The author of the unsolicited letter below also volunteered to serve as a reference.
-We encourage you to contact him.
+The authors of the unsolicited letters below also volunteered to serve as references.
+We encourage you to contact them.
 Click here to read more testimonials.

 To Whom It May Concern:

 Late last year I was in a position likely similar to yours.
 I was part of a committee tasked to determine if, for the first time in Mt.
 Hope Baptist Church’s 108-year history, we wanted to hire an outside consultant to help us run the capital campaign for our new building.
 And, assuming that the answer was affirmative, we were to recommend a specific consultant.